kevinjcoleman/compsci/uw_142/week5/README.md

 end
 ```

-Sentinel loop
+### Sentinel loop
-- loop with a value that makes it stop.
+Loop with a value that makes it stop.
 ```
 input = ''
 while input != 'quit'